Copyright (c) 2026 AIRBUS and its affiliates.

 # LICENSE file in the root directory of this source tree.

-from typing import Generic, Union
+from typing import Generic, Optional

 from discrete_optimization.generic_tasks_tools.allocation import (